stefaleon/ASP.NET-Core-2-BookList/README.md

 * Tie the view to a *Book* model.
 * Add a form.
 Use tag-helpers for the form-action, validation, labels and inputs and style with Bootstrap classes.
 * Add the *Create* and *Back* button styled inputs.

+&nbsp;
+### 11 Add the *Details* action and view

+* Add the *Details* GET action method.
+It takes a book id parameter and returns an async Task which displays the view of the specific book or appropriate error messages.
+* Right click on the *Details* action method and add the *Views/Books/Details.cshtml* view.
+* Tie the view to a *Book* model.
+* Display the book name in a disabled input tag.
+* Display the *Edit* and *Back To List* button styled links.
+* Use tag-helpers in order to get the links to call the appropriate actions and route the *Edit* link to the proper book id.